hamstergene/p5/README.md

     usage: p5 update [-h] [--force] [--create]

     optional arguments:
       -h, --help   show this help message and exit --force, -f  Pass `-f` to `p4 sync`
-      --create, -c  Create workspace if it does not exist
+      --new, -n    Create workspace if it does not exist

 If there is `P5CLIENTSPEC` variable in the `.perforce` file, pointing to a depot file or a local file, fetches contents of that file, replaces whatever client name with current workspace name in every line like `//depot/path/... //ClientName/path/...`, and rewrites your current client view.

-With `-c` flag, forces creation of workspace associated with current folder using the name defined by `.perforce`.
+With `-n` flag, enables creation of new workspace associated with current folder using the name defined by `.perforce`.
 Note: the file must exist, `P4CLIENT` environment variable will not be used for this operation.

 In either case, this command runs `p4 sync`.
 The `-f` flag is passed down to `p4 sync`.